Skip to content

 ChromeOS Shell (Crosh)

 The ChromeOS Shell, also known as Crosh, is a command line interface built into ChromeOS.
 It is designed for basic system diagnostics and debugging.
 It is not a full shell and cannot be used to run scripts or install software.
+Please note, this is different than the ChromeOS Linux Terminal, which offers a full featured Linux Instance with the ability to install software and run scripts.

 The commands below may vary slightly depending your ChromeOS device features and enterprise/educational enrollment status.